Spencer Perceval to David Amess: a history of MPs murdered in office

 Lord Frederick Cavendish of the Liberal Party was the first sitting MP to be killed by Irish Republican extremists.
 Just hours after travelling to Dublin to take up the role of chief secretary for Ireland on 6 May 1882, Cavendish and the permanent under secretary at the Irish Office, Thomas Henry Burke, were stabbed to death by members of the Irish National Invincibles, a splinter group of the Irish Republican Brotherhood.

-Five of the assassins were tried and hanged the following year, while several others were sentenced to long prison terms, Encyclopedia Britannica says.
+Five of the assassins were tried and hanged the following year, while several others were sentenced to long prison terms, according to Encyclopedia Britannica.

 Sir Henry Wilson, Ulster Unionist (1864-1922)